Veeam Cloud Connect Repository Settings

-- [For Server product edition] In the Restore points to keep on disk field, specify the number of restore points for which you want to store backup files in the target location.
-By default, Veeam Agent for Microsoft Windows keeps backup files created for 7 latest restore points.
-After this number is exceeded, Veeam Agent for Microsoft Windows will remove the earliest restore points from the backup chain.
+- [For Server product edition] In the Retention policy field, specify the number of restore points or days for which you want to store backup files in the target location.
+By default, Veeam Agent keeps backup files for 7 days.

 To learn more, see Backup Retention Policy in Server Mode.

 - [For Workstation and Server product editions] To use the GFS (Grandfather-Father-Son) retention scheme, select the Keep some periodic full backups longer for archival purposes check box and click Configure.
 In the Configure GFS window, specify how weekly, monthly and yearly full backups must be retained.
 To learn more, see the GFS Retention Policy section in the Veeam Backup & Replication User Guide.

 - Click Advanced to specify advanced settings for the backup job.
 To learn more, see Specify Advanced Backup Settings.

 If you have selected to map the job to the already created backup, perform the following steps:

 - Click Map backup and select the desired backup.
 To find the backup, you can use the search field at the bottom of the Select Backup window.
 Keep in mind that Veeam Agent displays only those backups that were created on the same Veeam Agent computer with the same tenant or subtenant account used to connect to the repository.

 - If you map the job to an encrypted backup, and encryption keys in the cloud repository database do not coincide with the encryption keys in the Veeam Agent database, you must provide the password specified for encryption after the job start.
 In the dialog window, enter the password and click OK.
 To learn more, see Resuming Encrypted Backup Chain.